1968 Liberty Bowl: Game summary

 In the second quarter, Mississippi came storming back.
-Following the field goal, VPI head coach Jerry Claiborne ordered an onside kick in an effort to gain another chance on offense and potentially build an insurmountable lead.
+Following the field goal, Virginia Tech head coach Jerry Claiborne ordered an onside kick in an effort to gain another chance on offense and potentially build an insurmountable lead.
 Onside kicks, unlike an ordinary free kick, can be recovered by the kicking team—but only after the ball has traveled 10 yards.
 If the kicking team touches the ball before it has traveled 10 yards, the receiving team takes possession at the place the ball was touched.
-Unfortunately for VPI, Simsak's onside kick—though it surprised Ole Miss—did not travel the requisite 10 yards.
-Mississippi took over at the VPI 49-yard line, and many of the Ole Miss players were angered by what they considered to be an insult.
+Unfortunately for Virginia Tech, Simsak's onside kick—though it surprised Ole Miss—did not travel the requisite 10 yards.
+Mississippi took over at the Virginia Tech 49-yard line, and many of the Ole Miss players were angered by what they considered to be an insult.

 Mississippi quarterback Archie Manning used the good field position and his inspired offense proficiently following the kick, driving the Rebels down the field and connecting with Hank Shows on a 21-yard touchdown pass for Mississippi's first points, just 30 seconds into the second quarter.
 By halftime, Manning had connected on another touchdown pass, this one a 23-yard strike to Leon Felts.
-VPI still held a 17–14 lead, but Mississippi had the momentum and would receive the ball to begin the second half.
+Virginia Tech still held a 17–14 lead, but Mississippi had the momentum and would receive the ball to begin the second half.

 Ole Miss wasted no time in scoring, as Steve Hindman turned the first play of the second half into a 79-yard run for a touchdown.
-The Rebels now held a 21–17 lead, and VPI never threatened afterward.
+The Rebels now held a 21–17 lead, and Virginia Tech never threatened afterward.
 Ole Miss defender Bob Bailey intercepted a pass at the beginning of the fourth quarter and returned it 70 yards for another Mississippi touchdown.
 The Rebels also added a pair of field goals to their score, and rolled to a 34–17 victory.